 All materials (insulators and conductors alike) are sources of ESD.
 They are lumped together in what is known as the triboelectric series, which defines the materials associated with positive or negative charges.
 Positive charges accumulate predominantly on human skin or animal fur.
 Negative charges are more common to synthetic materials such as Styrofoam or plastic cups.
 The amount of electrostatic charge that can accumulate on any item is dependent on its capacity to store a charge.
 For example, the human body can store a charge equal to 250 picofarads.
-This correlates into a stored charge that can be as high as 25,000V.
+This correlates to a stored charge that can be as high as 25,000V.

 How does ESD damage electronic circuitry?

 ESD is a tiny version of lightning.
-As the current dissipates through an object, it's seeking a low impedance path to ground to equalize potentials.
-In most cases, ESD currents will travel to ground via the metal chassis frame of a device.
+As the current dissipates through an object, it's seeking a low impedance path to the ground to equalize potentials.
+In most cases, ESD currents will travel to the ground via the metal chassis frame of a device.
 However, it's well known that current will travel on every available path.
-In some cases, one path may be between the PN junctions on integrated circuits to reach ground.
+In some cases, one path may be between the PN junctions on integrated circuits to reach the ground.
 This current flow will burn holes visible to the naked eye in an integrated circuit, with evidence of heat damage to the surrounding area.
 One ESD event will not disrupt equipment operation.
-However, repeated events will degrade equipment's internal components over time.
+However, repeated events will degrade the equipment's internal components over time.

 How does ESD occur?

 ESD can occur in a variety of forms.
 One of the most common is through human contact with sensitive devices.
 Human touch is only sensitive on ESD levels that exceed 4,000V.

 A recent investigation found the human body and its clothing capable of storing between 500V and 2,500V electrostatic during the normal workday.
 This is far above the level that damages circuits yet below the human perception threshold.
 Other sources of ESD damage to equipment include: